bcgov/bcdevexchange/README.md

 ## Team

-The Procurement Concierge is currently operated by the BC Developers&#39; Exchange within the Government of British Columbia.
+The bcdevexchange is currently operated by the BC DevExchange Lab within the Government of British Columbia.